gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Protection Engine PPID (see {{iana-payload-protection-id}}) shall be sent by the Protection Engine to establish its security context.

-- When the association is in states PROTECTED, any SCTP chunk except for CRYPTO chunks, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that
+- When the association is in state PROTECTED, any SCTP chunk except for CRYPTO chunks, will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload for a CRYPTO chunk that